 What Does A Sports Nutritionist Do When Not Meeting Clients?

 Many people believe that my job just involves meeting up and talking to clients about what they are eating but it is a lot more complicated and time consuming than that which is why I often discuss the issue of people giving out nutritional advice who aren’t properly qualified or people looking for nutritional advice on the internet for a certain sport.
 The nutritional requirements for sport is a very serious issue and one which must be addressed properly to ensure both safety and success.
 So what is a sports nutritionist’s role?

-With that in mind I thought it would be interesting to share what I do behind the scenes when I am not actually out meeting and talking to clients as that is only a small part of the job I do.
+I thought it would be interesting to share what I do behind the scenes when I am not actually out meeting and talking to clients as that is only a small part of the job I do.

 Due to the wide range of sports and individuals I work with it sometimes means I will come across a sport I am not too familiar with.
 When this situation occurs It means I first need to get a better understanding of the sport, the energy demands and rules etc to allow me to be able to tailor the advice to suit the individual.
 This will usually involve researching the rules from the governing body as well as watching numerous videos of athletes from that sport and making notes regarding nutritional issues.
 Some of the range of sports I have worked with and will all provide different challenges include:

 - Martial Arts